skywind3000/vim-navigator/README.md

 Different from the previous command, here we have a `!` and use `navigator` instead of `g:navigator` to indicate variable name.

-Because `:Navigator!` will find variables named `navigator` in both global scope and buffer local scope (`g:navigator` and `b:navigator`) and evaluate them then merge the result into one dictionary.
+Because `:Navigator!` will find variables named `navigator` in both global scope and buffer local scope (`g:navigator` and `b:navigator`) and evaluate them, then merge the result into one dictionary.

 ## Keybinding